 Camp's "Man," a 40-year-old former civil servant gone semi-feral, doesn't rate high on the sanity spectrum.
 Holed up in a trashed office adrift in falling snow, he settles in for a long rant in front of a computer camera.
-He won't face us in the audience (lit like him, as if in complicity); however, his closeup, projected onto the rear wall, demands intimacy.
-Man positively froths and drools in his zeal to get his point across -- that, romantic notions to the contrary, humans are not instinctively drawn to virtue.
+He avoids eye contact with the audience; however, his closeup, projected onto the rear wall, demands intimacy.
+Man positively froths and drools in his zeal to get his point across: that, romantic notions to the contrary, humans are not instinctively drawn to virtue.

 After fifteen minutes or so of such fulminating, it's reasonable to wonder where he's going with all this: Are we locked into a lecture by a madman?
 And then he decides to dredge up one particularly oppressive memory ("like a bad song that won't go away") and, as he reenacts it, the real drama begins.